JdToit/python_course/README.md

 Prerequisits:

-Python is a programming used for web programming, data science, artificial intelligence, and many other scientific applications.
+Python is a programming language used for web programming, data science, artificial intelligence, and many other scientific applications.
 In order to start using Python, you need to have an IDE (Integrated Development Environment) downloaded.
 There are many different ones, such as PyCharm, VSCode, IDLE, Spyder, just to name a few.